 8.2D TITLE IV-E, Adoption Assistance Program, Payments1.
 Question: May a title IV-E agency make title IV-E adoption assistance payments directly to a youth age 18 or older?

 Answer: No. A title IV-E agency must make the payments to the youth's adoptive parent(s).
 Section 473(a)(1)(B)(ii) of the Act specifies that the title IV-E agency may make adoption assistance payments to parents who adopt a child with special needs, either directly or through another public or nonprofit private agency.

 Answer: Yes.
-A title IV-E agency must ensure that a youth receiving a title IV-E adoption assistance payment under section 475(8)(B) of the Act meets the education and employment criteria or is no longer incapable of meeting any of these criteria due to a medical condition, as elected by the title IV-E agency.
+A title IV-E agency must ensure that a youth receiving a title IV-E adoption assistance payment under section 475(8)(B) of the Act meets the education and employment criteria or is incapable of meeting any of these criteria due to a medical condition, as elected by the title IV-E agency.
 Once a title IV-E agency determines that a youth no longer meets the criteria, the agency must discontinue title IV-E adoption assistance payments for the youth.
 However, if the youth meets the criteria at a later time, the title IV-E agency may resume payments to the youth.